robiwangriff/ENA-submission-in-R/README.md

 # ENA-submission-in-R
 Scripts under development for submission of amplicon sequence data to the ENA using R.

-# Why submit to ENA in R?
+# Why submit to ENA using R?
 Submitting sequences to the ENA is quite an involved process, and it can take time.
 There are a variety of ways to submit, but I'm unaware of any routines for doing it in R. Since most researchers working on amplicon sequence data are familiar with working in the R environment, it makes sense to have scripts available to submit directly from R.
 Personally, I never really know if I'm submitting "correctly", so making the code available here allows me to reproduce (and hopefully correct) any mistakes.
 It could potentially be packaged  - contribs and feedback most welcome.